Australian TV station Ten in administration after Murdoch-led backers quit

 Pay-TV company Foxtel, which owns 14 percent of Ten, has long been touted as its most likely buyer, although that would be stopped by current media ownership restrictions.
 Foxtel declined comment.

-Broadcasters and Ten in particular have suffered large losses as advertisers follow viewers onto streaming services like Netflix (NFLX.O) and Amazon.com Inc's (AMZN.O) Amazon Prime.
+Broadcasters and Ten in particular have suffered large losses as advertisers follow viewers onto streaming services like Netflix and Amazon.com Inc's Amazon Prime.

 As well as its reality television-heavy programming, the perpetual ratings laggard uses content deals with those U.S. studios to air shows such as NCIS and CSI: Crime Scene Investigation.